-The remote operating control system for the internal valve is extremely important, and it must be installed to conform to the applicable codes.
+The remote operating control system for the internal valve is extremely important, and it must be installed to conform with the applicable codes.
 DOT MC331, for example, most generally applies for trucks.
 MEC offers both cable controls and pneumatic actuator systems to operate the internal valves.
 It may also be possible to use cable controls from other manufacturers or to fabricate a linkage mechanism.

-Any control system requires thermal protection (fuse links) at the valve, the remote control point and, if necessary, near the hose connections.
-The instruction manuals for MEC actuator systems show how to install the fuse links.
+Any control system requires thermal protection (fuse links) at the valve, at the remote control point and, if necessary, near the hose connections.